yegor256/blog/_drafts/maven-central.md

 ## Configure Versions Plugin

-Once again, I recommend to use [http://parent.jcabi.com](jcabi-parent).
+Once again, I recommend using [http://parent.jcabi.com](jcabi-parent).
 It configures all required plugins out-of-the-box.
 If you're using it, skip this step.

 Otherwise, add this plugin to your `pom.xml`: